Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 Your first move?
 Opening three different Excel files.
 One’s on the shared drive.
 One’s on someone’s desktop.
 And one… you’re pretty sure exists, but you’ll need to call the warehouse manager to find it.
 He’s already left for the day.

 Recalls aren’t just logistical headaches.
 They create financial, reputational, and regulatory cascades that move fast and leave almost no room for error.
-The average direct cost of a food recall is estimated at $10 million.
+Industry estimates put the average direct cost of a food recall at $10 million.
 And that’s just the direct costs — retrieval, disposal, notifications.
 It doesn’t include the lawsuits, the lost accounts, or the brand damage that lingers for years.

 When traceability is weak, those costs climb even higher.
 Why?
 Because you end up recalling more product than necessary.
 You can’t isolate the problem, so you pull everything that might be affected.
 That’s expensive.
 And it’s avoidable.